kuzzleio/kuzzle/docs/README.md

 For a deeper dive into Kuzzle  you can read the [Architecture](architecture.md) file.

-You can also read the README.md file in each folders for a better understanding of various elements.
+You can also read the README.md file in each folder for a better understanding of various elements.